 The thing is that the reason I lived without it for so long (despite its many, many glowing reviews) is the smell.
 It was described to me as something like "boiling hot dog water," which, to be fair, isn't far from the truth.
 You get used to it, though, and for what it does to my skin, I'll never complain again.

 "Hyaluronic acid is a naturally occurring polysaccharide found in the human body," says esthetician and StackedSkincare founder Kerry Benjamin.
 "It acts as a cushioning and lubrication agent for our joints, nerves, hair, skin, and eyes."
-The magic lies in the compound's ability to retain moisture (one gram of hyaluronic acid can hold up to six liters of water).
+The magic lies in the compound's ability to retain moisture.

 Dr. Barbara Sturm's Face Cream Rich is my most treasured moisturizer—I use it morning and night to finish off my multistep routine.
 Sturm herself calls it "your cell spa while you sleep," as it is so intensely regenerating.
 The cream incorporates purslane (a succulent herb packed with omega-3 fatty acids) to reduce redness and skullcap extract to stimulate natural collagen production.
 No lie: Using this moisturizer results in more youthful-looking skin come morning.